Digitalswede/ADS_2021/README.md

 <details>
 <summary> 6.1 Presentations </summary>
   The presentations where I partook are the following:
-  External Presentation
+  External Presentation:
-  #1 (helped create presentation, gave the presentation together with the rest of the group)
+  - #1 (helped create presentation, gave the presentation together with the rest of the group)
-  #2 (created presentation, gave the presentation together with 1 other member)
+  - #2 (created presentation, gave the presentation together with 1 other member)
-  #3 (created presentation, gave the presentation together with 1 other member)
+  - #3 (created presentation, gave the presentation together with 1 other member) Internal Presentation:
-  Internal Presentation:
-  #2 (created presentation, gave the presentation together with 1 other member)
+  - #2 (created presentation, gave the presentation together with 1 other member)
-  #4 (created presentation, gave the presentation together with 1 other member)
+  - #4 (created presentation, gave the presentation together with 1 other member)
-  #5 (created presentation, gave the presentation together with 1 other member)
+  - #5 (created presentation, gave the presentation together with 1 other member)
-  #8 (gave the presentation together with 2 others)
+  - #8 (gave the presentation together with 2 others)
-  #9 (created the presentation)
+  - #9 (created the presentation)

 </details>